LaravelDaily/Laravel-Reservations-Course/course/11 - Guide Activities.md

 </x-app-layout>
 ```

-In the showing of activities, we have the same code in three places.
+**Notice**: In the showing of activities, we have the same code in three places.
 So it would be better to extract it into a component.
 But because this is just a mock-up to show the client how the functionality works quickly, I think it is not worth it.
-When the final design is implemented, then I would every repeated part into a Blade component.
+When the final design is implemented, then I would refactor every repeated part into a Blade component.

-Now the `My activities` page should look similar to the image below:
+Now the `My activities` page should look like this:

 ![](images/guide-activities.png)